 I came to the United States in 1997 from Latvia.
 My own experience as an immigrant has made me more sensitive and compassionate to the difficulties other immigrants often experience.
 I wanted to be helpful and supportive in all aspects of their lives.
 So, I enrolled in the Michigan School of Professional Psychology where I thought I could help many Russian-speaking people who had come to this country.
 I graduated with a MA, LLP degree.
 I started my work as a Resident Service Coordinator and Russian/English translator at Prentis apartments in June of 2012.
 I love what I do and have been helpful to our residents in handling their daily challenges.
 Not only can I utilize my Russian language knowledge, I have the ability to recognize cultural differences and apply professional knowledge and experience that benefit our Russian speaking population.
 Prentis Apartments is a wonderful place for older adults to live active and fulfilling lives.

-I joined the JSL team at Prentis in the spring of 2016.
-For the past 6 years, I have been working with seniors as an Activities/Program Coordinator.
+I joined the JSL team at Prentis in the spring of 2016 as the Activities/Program Coordinator.
+I am very excited to start a new chapter as Assistant Administrator of the Prentis Building.
 I graduated from Oakland Community College with an Associate’s Degree in Mental Health/Counseling in 2012.
 During my time in college, I was a Social Work intern for JSL at Prentis Apartments.
 Prior to earning my degree, I spent time as a Teaching Assistant in autism/spectral disorder classrooms, where I really discovered my passion for developing programming to enrich the lives of others.

 Laura Mae Shields